Adjunct Instructor, Spanish

 Address: Modern Language 545, PO BOX 210067, Tucson, AZ 85721 USA

-The Department of Spanish and Portuguese boasts one of the largest Spanish basic language programs and one of the largest Portuguese language programs in the nation, one of the most comprehensive Heritage Learner programs in the nation, an innovative suite of online courses, and ongoing study abroad programs in Brazil, Chile, Costa Rica, and Spain.
+The Spanish and Portuguese department offers undergraduate majors in both languages with coursework in literature, linguistics, translation and interpretation; as well as MA and PhD degrees.
+The department boasts one of the largest Spanish basic language programs and one of the largest Portuguese language programs in the nation, one of the most comprehensive Heritage Learner programs in the nation, an innovative suite of online courses, and ongoing study abroad programs in Brazil, Chile, Costa Rica, and Spain.

 Duties & Responsibilities